 To quote Wikipedia, “The Spanish Steps are a set of steps in Rome, Italy.”
 And that precisely sums them up.
 They’re steps.
 They don’t lead anywhere of particular note, nor do they afford great views, but they do have plenty of pickpockets and hawkers selling fidget spinners.

-There’s an old fountain with a submerged boat the bottom, which is one of the less-impressive fountains in this fountain-rich city.
+There’s an old fountain with a submerged boat at the bottom, which is one of the less impressive fountains in this fountain-rich city.
 You’ll be told there’s great people-watching here, which is true - if by people-watching you mean tourist-watching, because that’s pretty much all you’ll see in this overcrowded spot.

 INSTEAD DO: Trastevere, Rome